stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Where a native method is defined as a public, non-static member of the API:
+Where a native method is defined as the public, non-static members of the API:

 ```java
 private static boolean isNativeMethod(Method method) {